serokell/blog-posts/existential-vs-universal-quantification/article.md

 In Haskell, all type variables are universally quantified by default.
 It just happens implicitly.

-To give an example, look at the `id` function.
+As an example, look at the `id` function.

 ```haskell
 id :: a -> a